Jim Jordan: Abortion

-Jordan, a noted critic of "Big Tech" companies, opposes proposals backed by many Democrats and some Republicans (such as Ken Buck) to break up these companies through antitrust enforcement.

-He argues that the Democratic Party is beholden to the interests of Big Tech companies and supports the online censorship of conservatives.

 Taxes

 While serving in the Ohio Senate, Jordan supported the Tax and Expenditure Limitation Amendment, a state constitutional amendment that would require a vote of the people to raise taxes or increase spending over certain limits.

 Foreign policy

 Jordan was among 60 Republicans to oppose condemning Trump's action of withdrawing forces from Syria.
 According to The American Conservative, along with Matt Gaetz and a handful of Republicans, he broke with the party and voted to end Saudi assistance to the war in Yemen.

 In June 2021, Jordan was one of 49 House Republicans to vote to repeal the AUMF against Iraq.
 In 2023, Jordan was among 47 Republicans to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Since the onset of the 2022 Russian invasion of Ukraine, Jordan has reportedly voted in opposition to almost all bills to provide military assistance to Ukraine.

+Jordan endorsed providing aid to Israel in the wake of the Gaza war.